James Ogilvy, 5th Earl of Findlater: Early life

 James was born c.
 1688.
-He was the son of James Ogilvy, 4th Earl of Findlater and the former Anne Dunbar.
-His father, the Lord Chancellor of Scotland and Keeper of the Great Seal of Scotland under Queen Anne, was also created Viscount of Seafield in 1698 and Earl of Seafield in 1701, both in the Peerage of Scotland.
+He was the son of James Ogilvy, 1st Earl of Seafield and the former Anne Dunbar.
+His father, the Lord Chancellor of Scotland and Keeper of the Great Seal of Scotland under Queen Anne, was created Viscount of Seafield in 1698 and Earl of Seafield in 1701, both in the Peerage of Scotland.

 His paternal grandparents were James Ogilvy, 3rd Earl of Findlater and Lady Anne Montgomerie (a daughter of Hugh Montgomerie, 7th Earl of Eglinton).
 His maternal grandfather was Sir William Dunbar, 1st Baronet.

 Career

 In 1715, he was incarcerated in Edinburgh Castle as a suspected Jacobite during the Rebellion.
 Upon his father's death on 15 August 1730, he succeeded as the 2nd Viscount of Seafield, 2nd Viscount of Reidhaven, 2nd Earl of Seafield, 5th Earl of Findlater, 2nd Lord Ogilvy of Cullen, and 2nd Lord Ogilvy of Deskford.

-He served as Lord of Police for Scotland between 1734 and 1742 and was appointed a Representative Peer for Scotland between 1734 and 1761.
+He served as Lord of Police for Scotland between 1734 and 1742 and was appointed a Scottish representative peer between 1734 and 1761.
 From 1737 to 1764, he held the office of Vice-Admiral of Scotland.

 During the Jacobite rising of 1745, Cullen House was ransacked while Lord Findlater and his wife were traveling to Aberdeen to meet the Duke of Cumberland, who was pursuing Bonny Prince Charlie's Jacobite army.
 While they were away, a group of Charles's supporters forced their way into the house and ransacked it, carrying off as much as possible and destroying what could not be easily transported.
 Three days later, continuing his pursuit that would end at the Battle of Culloden, Cumberland arrived at the scene accompanied by Findlater to find the doors of the house forced open, the windows broken and broken furniture and discarded papers strewn around the grounds.
 Findlater subsequently petitioned Parliament for the sum of £8,000 in compensation for the losses incurred, but it is not clear whether he ever received any payment.

+Lord Findlater provided financial support for Colin Morison and James Clarke to study art in Italy.